lovingl3tters/lovingl3tters/README.md

 <details>
   <summary> about me </summary>

-  hi im caporegime
+- hi im caporegime

-  it/he pronouns
+- pronouns: check profile, it changes regularly

-  18 y/o
+- 18 y/o

-  aromantic that loves love.
+- aromantic that loves love.

-  happily in a qpr with my alex, hi fedora ♡
+- happily in a qpr with my alex, hi fedora ♡

   </details>